 However, omega-3 fatty acids in fish can help minimize or prevent metabolic syndrome symptoms.
 These fatty acids boost insulin resistance, inflammation, and heart disease risks, especially in people already having metabolic syndrome.

-Additionally, omega 3 in fish reduces triglycerides or cholesterol levels, high blood sugar, and increases blood pressure, which may trigger metabolic syndrome.
+Additionally, omega 3 in fish reduces triglycerides or cholesterol levels, high blood sugar, and increases blood pressure, which may trigger the metabolic syndrome.

 Inflammation is vital for your health as it enables your immune system to fight infection and treat injuries.